Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Introduction and main results

 \section{Introduction and main results}

 The goal of this paper is to construct transverse foliations for Reeb flows on the tight $3$-sphere with prescribed binding orbits.
 Our existence theorem uses specific assumptions that hold for energy levels of Hamiltonians with two degrees of freedom that appear in concrete problems.
-Hence, we are able to study certain classes of degenerate Reeb flows on the tight $3$-sphere, and attack questions in celestial mechanics.
+Hence, we are able to study certain classes of degenerate Reeb flows on the tight $3$-sphere and attack questions in celestial mechanics.

 The main motivation comes from the quest for homoclinics to the Lyapunov orbits in energy levels of the planar circular restricted $3$-body problem.
-We are particularly interested in the case where the energy is slightly above the first critical value; in this case a Lyapunov orbit appears between the massive bodies.
-The presence of chaos in the planar circular restricted $3$-body problem is historically connected to such homoclinics.
-However, existence of homoclinics to the Lyapunov orbit in this specific regime has only been proved for small mass-ratios by Llibre, Mart\'inez and Sim\'o in~\cite{LMSimo}, and studied numerically in the same work.
-Existence of such homoclinic orbits for general mass ratio remains open.
-This problem is a point of entrance for symplectic methods, since the desired homoclinic connection would follow if one can find a transverse foliation with the Lyapunov orbit as part of the binding.
+We are particularly interested in the case where the energy is slightly above the first critical value; in this case, a Lyapunov orbit appears between the massive bodies.
+The notion of chaos in the planar circular restricted $3$-body problem is historically connected to such homoclinics.
+However, the existence of homoclinics to the Lyapunov orbit in this specific regime has only been proved for small mass ratios by Llibre, Mart\'inez, and Sim\'o in~\cite{LMSimo} and studied numerically in the same work.
+The existence of such homoclinic orbits for arbitrary mass ratio remains open.
+This problem is a point of entrance for symplectic methods since the desired homoclinic connection would follow if one can find a transverse foliation with the Lyapunov orbit as part of the binding.